 Actively reach out to your employees more than you did before.
 Make sure you know how each and everyone in your team is doing.
 As leaders, we need to listen so everyone feels seen.

-Do you have a great approach to create change or impact?
+Do you have a great approach to creating change or impact?
 Reach out and we’d be happy to feature you in one of our articles. 👉 firstname.lastname@example.org